 For more context, an OPL is granted pursuant to paragraph 5 of the First Schedule to the Petroleum Act, 1969, and confers the holder with the exclusive right to explore and prospect for petroleum within the area of the licence.
-The ultimate objective of the OPL is to discover petroleum and proceed to mine
+The ultimate objective of the OPL is to discover petroleum and proceed to mine it for sale.
+If a licensee makes a discovery, the OPL is then converted to an OML by virtue of paragraph 8 of the First Schedule to the Petroleum Act, 1969:

-- "An oil mining lease may be granted only to the holder of an oil prospecting licence who has - - (a) satisfied all the conditions imposed on the licence or otherwise imposed on him by this Act; and - (b) discovered oil in commercial quantities." (emphasis ours)
+"An oil mining lease may be granted only to the holder of an oil prospecting licence who has -

+- (a) satisfied all the conditions imposed on the licence or otherwise imposed on him by this Act; and - (b) discovered oil in commercial quantities." (emphasis ours)